Incubaid/crm/docs/Configuration.md

 - All development related settings goes for ```settings.dev.py```

 ### Dev Environment
 CRM is built around the usage of IYO for authentication.
-Typical setup will include a Caddy (configured with IYO plugin) as a reverse proxy to CRM application
+Typical setup will include a Caddy [configured with IYO plugin](https://github.com/itsyouonline/caddy-integration) as a reverse proxy to CRM application

+> Recommended way to install caddy and its plugins is using [Caddyman](https://github.com/Incubaid/caddyman)
 #### Example
 ```